 A superannuation fund is an investment vehicle, rather than an investment.
 Many fund members, journalists and even investment analysts are confused about this distinction.
 For example, asking whether property or super is the better investment is the wrong question.
 The right question to ask, is whether the tax savings offered by a super fund structure justify shifting some, most or all of your savings into a superannuation fund.

 It is not uncommon for individuals who don’t understand how super works, to make comments such as: ‘Shares are a better investment than super’, or ‘Property is a better investment than super’.
 A superannuation fund is not an investment: rather it is a structure — a tax-effective investment structure.

-For anyone considering strategies for a comfortable retirement, a useful starting point is reading the following SuperGuide articles:
+For anyone considering superannuation strategies for a comfortable retirement, reading the following SuperGuide articles is a useful starting point:

 - SuperGuide checklist: 10 ways to save your super

 - SuperGuide checklist: 10 more ways to boost your super

 - Boost your super: 10 planning tips for 2018/2019 year

 - Total Superannuation Balance: 7 reasons why your TSB matters

 Continue scrolling down the article for potential age-based superannuation strategies, or click on the age group below that interests you:

 - In your early 50s